ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_esacci_lst.rst

 This recipe and diagnostic is written to work with data created from the CMORizer esmvaltool/cmorizers/obs/cmorize_obs_esacci_lst.py.
 This takes the orginal ESA CCI LST files for the L3C data from Aqua MODIS DAY and NIGHT files and creates a the all time mean data this diagnostic uses.
+Advice from the CCI LST team is to use the monthly not daily files to create the all time average to avoid th epossibility of biasing towards night time LST values being more prevalent because of how the cloud screening algorithms work.

 References
 ----------